ie1g20/wordle/README.md

 - **Backend** uses **Keycloak** for authentication.

 ## 7. Notes
-- In the Dockerfile you need to replace password and usernames with enviromental variables for security reason.
+- In the docker-compose file you need to replace password and usernames with enviromental variables for security reason.